Unveiling Africa's Peace, Investment & Tourism Summit: The Key to Unity and Prosperity | Ghana News Agency

 Its mission is to pioneer youth empowerment initiatives through coaching, mentorship, training, talent identification and skill development.

-The aim is to change the quality of leadership through training and coaching and facilitate through leadership a way of connecting the talent of the youth to the job market through networking.
+The aim is to change the quality of leadership trough training and coaching and facilitate through leadership a way of connecting talent of the youth to the job market through networking.

-So, clearly from the shores of Ghana to the vistas of Zimbabwe, Africa will continue to journey to a peaceful enlightenment.
+So, cearly from the shores of Ghana to the vistas of Zimbabwe, Africa will continue to journey to a peaceful enlightenment.

 As the Sun sets on this transcendent gathering, the echoes of unity and aspiration linger in the air, igniting a fervent desire to explore the treasures of peace and investment in Africa’s cultural diversity.